-2.3 SELECTION OF COMMISSIONERS
+2.3.
+SELECTION OF COMMISSIONERS

 FEPAC solicits nominations for positions on the Commission from its relevant constituencies, including forensic science programs, the American Society of Crime Laboratory Directors (ASCLD), Members and Fellows of AAFS, regional forensic science organizations, forensic science certification bodies, and government agencies such as the NIJ, the National Institute of Standards and Technology (NIST), and the U.S. Department of Education.
-FEPAC reviews the list of candidates it receives and then selects the individual to serve on the Commission.
+FEPAC reviews the list of candidates it receives and then selects the individual to serve on the Commission mindful to maintain balance among the forensic science disciplines and experience represented.
 FEPAC then informs the President of AAFS of the appointments.

-2.4 CHAIR OF THE COMMISSION
+2.4.
+CHAIR AND VICE-CHAIR OF THE COMMISSION

 The Chair of the Commission is elected annually by the members of the Commission and must be either a forensic science educator or a forensic science practitioner.
 The new Chair shall take office on the last day of the AAFS Annual Meeting (February).
-The Chair may be re-elected.
+The Vice-Chair of the Commission is elected annually by the members of the Commission from the remaining Commissioners.
+The Vice-Chair is intended to share the duties of the Chair but will assume full duties only during planned/coordinated absences of the Chair or during rare occurrences of required immediate Commission action during an unplanned Chair absence.
+If no immediate Commission action is required, proposed actions should be tabled until coordination with the Chair has been completed.
+The Chair and Vice-Chair may be re-elected.